-2.2 The programme prioritises projects that add value to the service or that will help to lower revenue running costs for the Authority in the future.
+- 2.2 The Programme prioritises projects that replace essential operational facilities and equipment, that add value to the service, and that will help to lower revenue running costs in the future. - 2.3 The Authority also observes the principles of Best Value in drawing up its Capital Programme to ensure all available resources are maximised.